 Retirement benefits that commonly end up on the chopping block include military pensions, veteran’s educational benefits, ERISA funds, IRAs, Keoghs, 401k and 403 plans, Employee Stock Option Plans, and defined benefit plans.
 However, social security payments, compensation for military injuries, and workers’ compensation awards are generally not classified as community property and are therefore not subject to division.

 The Process of Division

-The process of dividing retirement plans is usually separate from divorce proceedings and requires other forms, such as a Qualified Domestic Relations Order (QDRO), to be filed with the court.
+The process of dividing retirement plans is usually separate from divorce proceedings and requires other forms, such as a Qualified Domestic Relations Order (Division of Retirement), to be filed with the court.
 A QDRO is not filed until after a divorce judgment is entered, describing how the retirement plan will be divided.
 It essentially outlines how the assets are to be distributed to each party.

 Although all community property is generally divided 50/50, it is possible for both parties to agree to something different, assigning a different division percentage amongst themselves.
-Regardless of how both parties agree to divide retirement benefits, the QDRO must reflect the marital settlement agreement.
+Regardless of how both parties agree to divide retirement benefits, the Division of Retirement must reflect the marital settlement agreement.

-A QDRO is necessary for the following retirement benefits:
+A Division of Retirement is necessary for the following retirement benefits:

 - 401k or 403b plans

 - Tax sheltered annuities

 There are some circumstances in which a Division of Retirement might not be necessary.
 The spouse without a retirement plan could receive a present value cash-out of the plan in its entirety.
 In such cases, pension actuaries are hired to calculate the value of the retirement plan.